ARCLeeds/arcleeds.github.io/pages/research_platforms.md

     <tr>
       <td>Clusters</td>
       <td><ul>
-        <li>Useful for trialing and debugging on a high end machine without needing to buy a workstation or queue on the HPC for testing</li>
+        <li>Useful for trialling and debugging on a high end machine without needing to buy a workstation or queue on the HPC for testing</li>
         <li>Useful for access to Windows for non-Windows users</li>
         <li>Access to Printer / Copier / Scanner </li>
         <li>Possibility of 24h access</li>